chef/enterprise-chef-server-schema/README.md

 [Open Source Chef Server schema][] that will create an Enterprise Chef database schema.

+*NOTE*: This _does not_ turn an Open Source database into an Enterprise database.
+This _does not_ provide some kind of "upgrade" path from the one to the other.
+If you try to use it that way, your resulting sadness is all on you.

 All instructions for the open source Chef Server schema apply for this repository as well; perform all the setup as instructed there.

-Additionally, you will need to have a checkout of the open source schema repository as a sibling of this repository.
-The schema and tests of this repository build off the same from there.
+You do not need to have a local checkout of the open source schema repository to work with this one.
+The Makefile will perform a local checkout of the open source schema, stored in the `deps` directory.
+If you want to do local hacking, try setting up a symlink to your local checkout.

+Note that the specific version of the open source schema you depend on is defined at the top of the Makefile.

 [Open Source Chef Server schema]:http://github.com/opscode/chef-server-schema